 g12(x, y; z) := g1 (x; z) g2 (y; z).

 Figure 8 Fusion of Boolean transitions

 Binding elements after fusion (Proposition)

-The Boolean transition t resulting from the fusion of two Boolean transitions t1 and t2 according to definition 2.8 has as bindings all the compatible bindings of t1 and t2, i.e. (b1, b2) is a binding of t iff there exists a common binding bp of the variables annotating the two arcs adjacent to the shared place p such that (b1,bp) is a binding of t1 and (b2,bp) is a binding of t2.
+The Boolean transition t resulting from the fusion of two Boolean transitions t1 and t2 according to Definition 2.8 has as bindings all the compatible bindings of t1 and t2, i.e. (b1, b2) is a binding of t iff there exists a common binding bp of the variables annotating the two arcs adjacent to the shared place p such that (b1,bp) is a binding of t1 and (b2,bp) is a binding of t2.

 Proof.
 The Boolean transition t has by definition the guard polynomial